Global-Ledger/code-interview/code/feature1/README.md

 1. What does the `parallel` function do?
 2. How would you use it and why?
 3. What is happening there and why?
 Like explanation to a junior (adding 'i'd prefer a different approach ...' is very ok)

-## What We're Looking For

-- Clear understanding of async iteration and stream control
-- Ability to trace data flow across multiple modules
-- Awareness of error handling and resource cleanup
-- Thoughtful testing strategies

-You may write your answers in a separate markdown file or annotate the code directly.
-This exercise is designed to evaluate both your technical insight and your ability to communicate it clearly.